 Things to do in Cambridge

 Cambridge offers something for everyone – galleries, museums, theatres and festivals all year round.
 There are plenty of opportunities such as walking tours, college tours, punting and picnics to take in the beauty of the place.
-You can consider downloading the Visit Cambridge official app to find out what’s on and for easy booking of tickets for various events. (https://www.visitcambridge.org/visitor-information/visit-cambridge-official-app)
+To find out what’s on and for easy booking of tickets for various activities please refer to the official Visit Cambridge webpage.

 - Currency – Pound sterling

 - Payment modes – Electronic modes of payments such as Credit/debit cards, Apple/Google pay are widely accepted.
 You may need cash in some food courts or flea markets.
 Also note that the contactless payments are accepted only up to £30 after which the transactions are pin-based.

 - ATMs (usually called ‘cash machines’ in England) are available throughout Cambridge.
 The most definite way to find them is in a convenience store or a supermarket.
 Cash withdrawals from some ATMs may be subject to a small charge, but most are free.
 Do check on the machine to make sure.

 - You can check the details about the power plugs and sockets here.
 It’s a good idea to have an adaptor handy if you need one.